-We have a rich history of providing radio frequency (RF) expertise, services, and solutions to mobile operators and major original equipment manufacturers (OEMs).
-With the addition of NimbeLink products in 2021, we expanded our capabilities to include embedded cellular modems, asset trackers and custom IoT systems.
-We are leveraging our RF and systems experience, and our Mobile Network Operator (MNO) and Multiple Service Operator (MSO) relationships to deliver new and differentiated products.
+We have a rich history of providing radio frequency ("RF") expertise, services, and solutions to mobile operators and major original equipment manufacturers.
+We expanded our current portfolio of embedded cellular modems, asset tracking solutions and custom IoT systems with advanced 5G connectivity solutions, including our AirgainConnect Fleet vehicle gateway, Smart Network Controlled Cellular Repeaters, and FWA devices.
+We are leveraging our RF and systems experience, and our Mobile Network Operator and Multiple Service Operator relationships to deliver complex and differentiated system solutions.